thmisch/Nsp/README.md

 rest of the programs lifetime.
 This opens a lot of possibilities for an attacker to just read the unencrypted data (still very unlikely, would need a python exploit to work).
-- If someone sends you a message they *could* crash your running client, so when you encounter such report it to <Nsc-ID> please.
+- If someone sends you a message they *could* crash your running client, so when you encounter such open an issue please.
 (Probably there's still some weird bug in the protocol :o)

 ## Comparison to other chat systems